jjvanzon/Circular-Language-Spec/spec/events/system-events.md

 The names used for the events might not be the eventual names.
 For instance a more simplified design might simply let all system commands have a __Executing__ and __Executed__ event, instead of inventing different names for the different events, so that __Value Changed__ is named __Value Set .
 Executed__.
 In another design choice you might not call it the __Executing__ and __Executed__ event, but the __Before__ and __After__ event, or the __Happening__ and __Happened__ events, or the __Pre-Extension__ and __Post-Extension__ events.

-This does not change the concept.
+This might not change the concept.
 These are all just benign design choices.
 You could also call it __Value Might Change__ instead of __Value Changing__, this is not really the point.
-It does not change the concept.
+It might not change the concept.

 The concept is still derived from the fact that you can pick up the __Executing__ and __Executed__ event from any command, including all system commands.